IngmarBitter/defenders/md/Salvation/Baptism.md

     - Acts 16:30-33 MEV

-## Rebaptism
+## Considering Rebaptism

-Rebaptism may be considered for those uncertain about their initial baptism due to lack of memory, coercion, or a previous disconnection from God.
+Rebaptism may be considered for those uncertain about their initial baptism due to lack of memory, coercion, or a previous lack of genuine faith.
 However, rebaptism is not necessary for those who have sinned post-baptism but rather, repentance and seeking forgiveness are advised (Acts 8:14-24).

 !!!
     14 Now when the apostles who were at Jerusalem heard that **Samaria had received the word of God**, they sent Peter and John to them.
 15 ​When they came down, they prayed for them that they **might receive the Holy Spirit**,   ​16 **for still He had come on none of them.
 They were only baptized in the name of the Lord Jesus**.
 17 ​Then **they laid their hands on them, and they received the Holy Spirit**.